nextleap-project/countermitm/source/new.rst

-- If the provider does not forward the "please-provide-random-secret" message to Bob at all, but tries to send "secure-join-with-random-secret" it will will fail to provide the oob-transmitted random secret to Alice Alice's device will show in step 6 "You are under attack".
+- If the provider does not forward the "please-provide-random-secret" message to Bob at all, but tries to send "secure-join-with-random-secret" it will will fail to provide the oob-transmitted random secret to Alice.
+  Alice's device will thus show in step 6 "You are under attack".

-If step 7 is reached, it is thus guaranteed that the provider has not impersonated Bob towards Alice.
-The devices will only show success (in step 8 and 9) after they proved to each other that the provider did not substitute keys.
+In step 7 it is guaranteed that the provider has not impersonated Bob towards Alice.
+The devices will thus only show success (in step 8 and 9) if Alice and Bob saw the true keys and e-mail addresses of each other, and the true keys have been used for all signed+encrypted messages.

+An alternative to using a random oob-verified secret for securing against a provider impersonation attack is if all encrypted messages use ``sign(encrypt(sign(message)))`` semantics.

 Notes on the verified group protocol